 - She’s been thrown up on an undisclosed number of timesyet she was more worried about the children than the fact that she was covered in barf.

 - She celebrates you spectacularly on Father’s Day even if she hasn’t always had the best Mother’s Day.

 - When the kids were sick, she watched endless hours of Nickelodeon TV shows with your children including the dreaded Caillou.

 - She gives it all that she’s got—whether it be in the house full time or split between work and home.
 The mother of your children is a superhero.

 - She fearlessly birthed your children and that is at least worth a trip to the Hallmark store.

-Dads take note: Mother’s Day is a day to “celebrate” ALL moms –not just your own.
-And there’s no better way to teach our children how special mom is then by showing them.
+Husbands take note: Mother’s Day is a day to “celebrate” ALL moms –not just your own.